NovyQuant/Bitcoin-and-S-P500-Correlation---Reproducible-Research/README.md

-# Bitcoin-and-S-P500-Correlation---Reproducible-Research
+# Bitcoin-and-S&P500-Correlation---Reproducible-Research
-Reproducible Research of Bitcoin and S&amp;P500 Correlation from RStudio to Python with new data. https://www.kaggle.com/code/linhanphm/garch-family-bitcoin-and-s-p-500-correlation
+Reproducible Research of Bitcoin and S&amp;P500 Correlation from R to Python with new data. https://www.kaggle.com/code/linhanphm/garch-family-bitcoin-and-s-p-500-correlation

 Data Source: